 Broomfield Police Department at 911

-To report the loss of a pet to a coyote, please call:
+To report the attack or loss of a pet to a coyote, please call:

 For additional information about coyotes, please call: